rondolab/Genetic-priority-score/README.md

 <p></p>

 <h2>Disclaimer</h2>
 The data product is provided “AS IS”, with no explicit or implied warranties, including, but not limited to, performance, merchantability, or fitness for a particular purpose.
-The methodology and approach rely on certain assumptions and have inherent limitations, acknowledging that errors no doubt exist.<p></p>
+The methodology and approach rely on certain assumptions and have inherent limitations, acknowledging that errors no doubt exist.
+This work is licensed under CC BY 4.0.<p></p>

 <h2>References</h2>